Xiddler/dot_files/README.md

 (clipit is a clipboard manager -- a way to paste the key into github.com)

 ### add SSH key to github
-go to github.com and paste the above id_rsa.pub into the SSH new key
+go to github.com and paste the above id_rsa.pub into the SSH new key textbox
 ### to test
 ssh -T -p 443 git@ssh.github.com

+### powerline
+sudo apt install powerline
+sudo apt install fonts-powerline